mdswyz/SISN-Face-Hallucination/README.md

-# Face Hallucination via Split-Attention in Split-Attention Network
+# Face Hallucination via Split-Attention in Split-Attention Network (Accepted by ACM MM 2021)

 This repository provides the official PyTorch implementation of the following paper: